19 Amazon tips to save you time and money

 Amazon has become synonymous with online shopping.
 The company, which started out in 1994 as a web-based bookseller, expanded over the years to sell just about every type of product you can imagine.
-That breadth of coverage means Amazon.com isn't always the easiest site to navigate.
+That breadth of coverage means the platform isn’t always the easiest site to navigate.
 However, the savviest shoppers can jump to the front of the line for discounts and deals.
 Here are the tricks you can employ to save time and money, and get the most out of Amazon.

 1. Take Amazon’s apps into the real world

 The Amazon Shopping app (free for Android and iOS) lets you compare the price of any product you encounter in the real world to its Amazon counterpart.
-Install the app, then scan an item's bar code to look up its price on Amazon and see if you'd save money by ordering it online.
-Scanning barcodes works best, but often, you can get a match from a normal photograph of the item.
+Install the app, then scan an item’s barcode to look up its price on Amazon and see if you’d save money by ordering it online.
+Scanning barcodes works best, but you can often get a match from a normal photograph of the item.

 2. Follow brands and interests